Areas of Study and Research

 MA, PhD (University of Amsterdam)

 Willemien Otten studies the history of Christianity and Christian thought with a focus on the medieval and the early Christian intellectual tradition, especially in the West, and an emphasis on the continuity of Platonic themes.
-She has worked on the Carolingian thinker Johannes Scottus Eriugena and on twelfth-century humanistic thinkers including Peter Abelard.
 She analyzes (early) medieval thought and theology as an amalgam of biblical, classical, and patristic influences which, woven together, constitute their own intellectual matrix.
 Within this matrix the place and role of nature and humanity interest her most.
+She has worked on the Carolingian thinker Johannes Scottus Eriugena, on twelfth-century humanistic thinkers including Peter Abelard and, most recently, has ventured into the thought of R.W.
+Emerson and William James.

-Willemien Otten is director of the Martin Marty Center for the Public Understanding of Religion.
+Willemien Otten is director of the Martin Marty Center for the Public Understanding of Religion and one of the editors of the Journal of Religion.